đź§

 🎯 Programme Delivery

-Making complex programmes move — and land.
+Making complex programmes move—and land.

 • Stabilising failing programmes

-• Cutover planning & execution
+• Cutover planning and execution

 How I Work